blaisdelllab/Hardware_Code/README.md

 # Hardware_Code
-All the under-the-hood hardware used for running experimental programs (including hardware tests).
+All the under-the-hood software used for running experimental programs (including hardware tests).